-\documentclass[letterpaper,notitlepage,11pt]{article}
+\documentclass[letterpaper,notitlepage,10pt]{article}

 \begin{document}

 Hello world again!

 \end{document}

-Now change 12pt for 11pt.
+Now change 12pt for 10pt.
+Options are 10pt, 11pt and 12pt.
+Default is 10pt.
+Class extarticle allows more.
 Packages enhance the capabilities of LaTeX.
 There is a huge number of packages available.
 We can see a listing of packages installed in our systems with TeXLive Utilities (Package Manager).
 Example: